 Fitting a generalized gamma model leads to similar conclusions, except that the effect of drugs is no longer significant.
 This result suggest that there may be an interaction between drug history and duration, as the effect depends on how the hazard is specified.
 We will return to this issue later.

-The generalized gama model is available in Stata as part of streg. not available in R’s survival package, but you will find it in the package flexsurv, which also allows fitting Gompertz models.
+available in R’s survival package, but you will find it in

 Wooldridge, Jeffrey M. (2010).
 Econometric Analysis of Cross Section and Panel Data.
 2nd Edition.
 Cambridge, Massachusetts: The MIT Press.